 Rockhampton

-ArtsNational Rockhampton welcomes you.
+ArtsNational Rockhampton welcomes you

-In this the society’s 29th year of bringing expert overseas and Australian speakers on any and all aspects of the arts to the area, we say goodbye to the tried and true ArtsNational Rockhampton and welcome our new name: ArtsNational Rockhampton.
-This society is one of 38 around Australia that form ArtsNational, with The Arts Society in the UK as the ‘parent’ organisation.
+This is the society’s 30th year of bringing to the area, experts from overseas and Australia to speak on all aspects of the Arts.
+Our society is one of 38 around Australia that form ArtsNational, with The Arts Society in the United Kingdom as the ‘parent’ organisation.

-In 2024 Arts National Rockhampton will welcome 6 overseas, 2 Australian and 2 Local Speakers to give beautifully illustrated presentations for members, their guests and visitors.
-Each lecture is followed by a most generous, convivial morning tea with the speakers.
+In 2025 ArtsNational Rockhampton will welcome six overseas, two Australian and two local speakers to give beautifully illustrated presentations for members, their guests and visitors.
+Each lecture is followed by a most generous, convivial morning tea with the speaker.
 The society hopes to engage members in excursions and other activities throughout the year.
-Do join us to learn things you never knew you didn’t know about the arts, be entertained, exercise the grey matter, meet old friends, make new ones and enhance your travels with your new knowledge of out of the way wonders.
+Do join us to learn things you never knew you didn’t know about the arts.
+Be entertained, exercise the grey matter, meet old friends, make new ones and enhance your travels with your new knowledge of out of the way wonders.

 Image: Susan Head, ‘Baking’